flexera-public/policy_templates/saas/fsm/users_by_category/README.md

 ## Cost

-This policy template does not incur any cloud costs.s
+This policy template does not incur any cloud costs.